cailinyoung/cyoung-nodeJS/example.md

 ---

 # Installation:
-"npm install"
+n/a

 # Usage:
-generate README files for github repositories
+to build README files and generate them for Github Repositories.

 # Contributors:
 Cailin Young

 # Tests:
-none
+n/a

 # Contact info for further questions:
 cailinfayyoung@gmail.com